w3c/wai-arrm/content/index.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "[Draft] Accessibility Roles and Responsibilities Mapping (ARRM) Overview"
+title: "Accessibility Roles and Responsibilities Mapping (ARRM) Overview"
 nav_title: "Roles and Responsibilities (ARRM)"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry